Film Studies 211

 - Google News Archive can be searched for 100s of newspaper reviews - NOTE: some articles are available as pay per view.
 Check CLUES to see if newspaper is available at Concordia Library

 Use one or more of the following databases to identify recent journal articles which may include bibliographies that list references to early magazine articles.
 Check the library catalogue to see if the journal is available.
-If the journal is available in paper or microfilm at Concordia Library, you can request a scanned copy through Article Delivery Service.
+If the journal is available in paper or microfilm at Concordia Library, you can request a scanned copy through Article/Chapter Scan & Deliver.

 Film & Television Literature Index -Provides references to articles in film journals and also includes some full-text articles from journals published over the past 30 years